The South Building

 This photo was taken from the elevated platform of the North Building

-The South Building, as the ceremonial entry point into the Quadrangle, occupies the lowest elevation.
+The South Building Arch provides a grand ceremonial entrance into the Quadrangle, and frames views looking into the Quadrangle, as well as views looking out.
+The South Building, as the ceremonial entry point into the Quadrangle, occupies the lowest elevation of all four buildings.
 The platforms of the East and West Buildings are even with the bottom of the frieze of the South Building, and the North Building rises above everything else.

 Paul Gendrop, Rio Bec, Chenes, and Puuc Styles in Maya Architecture, p.
 194